 The experience from the IRSRR indicates that many of the research reactors are challenged by the negative impacts of ageing of SSCs.
-Although maintenance is one of the elements of an ageing management programme, many ageing effects cannot be addressed in a routine maintenance programme and may require special attention in the form of a refurbishment project.
-Additionally, the effects of ageing need to be evaluated for impacts to the design bases of SSCs important to safety.
-Undetected corrosion of pipes, valves, and tanks, and leaks resulting from these were reported in a number of events.
+Although maintenance is one of the elements of an ageing management programme, many ageing degradation cannot be addressed in a routine maintenance programme and require special attention in the form of a refurbishment project.
+Undetected corrosion of pipes and tanks, and leaks resulting from these were reported in a number of events.
 Some of these events have taken place in inaccessible parts such as buried pipes, entombed tanks, and reactor vessels.
-Fatigue cracking and radiation damage of the components are other important contributors to the events related to ageing in research reactors.
-The events in this category also show that most of the components affected have been the mechanical components, with few events concerning electrical systems and I&C systems.
-These events highlighted the need for establishing in a timely manner an effective ageing management programme that integrates maintenance, periodic testing and inspection.
-The ageing management programme has to identify all relevant degradation mechanisms and provisions to detect, monitor and trend ageing effects of SSCs in order to implement suitable minimization and mitigation measures.
+Fatigue and radiation damage of the components are other important contributors to the events related to ageing in research reactors.
+The events under this category also show that most of the components affected have been the mechanical components with few events concerning electrical, and instrumentation and control system.
+These events highlighted the need for establishing in a timely manner, an effective ageing management programme that integrates maintenance, periodic testing and inspection programme.
+The ageing management programme has to identify all relevant ageing mechanisms and provisions to detect, monitor and trend ageing degradation of SSCs in order to implement suitable minimization and mitigation measures.

-Experimental devices, which are specific to research reactors, have been associated with several events caused by ageing degradation and, thus, need adequate attention.
-The analysis of the events reported to the IRSRR indicates that the consequences of some events could have been worse if the conditions were different or the corrective actions were delayed.
-The need for proper training of maintenance personnel when new technology is introduced to a facility is evident in event and the need for their comprehensive understanding, not only of the new technology, but also of its impact on the safety of the facility.
+Experimental devices, which are specific to research reactors, have been associated with a number of events caused by ageing degradation and need adequate attention.
+The analysis of the events reported to the IRSRR indicates that the consequences of some events could have been worse, if the conditions were different or the corrective actions were delayed.
+The need for proper training of maintenance personnel when new technology is introduced to a facility is evident in some events and the need for their comprehensive understanding, not only of the new technology, but also of its impact on the safety of the facility.